MouseBiteLabs/Game-Boy-DMG-Color/README.md

   -	U1 - CGB CPU (I used version B, I expect any revision except for E, which has a different pinout, will work)
   - U2 - LH52256CVTXIZ
   - X1 – 8.388 MHz crystal oscillator
-  - EM10
+  - EM10 - <a href="https://www.mouser.com/ProductDetail/Wurth-Elektronik/744235601?qs=BXmE%252BJ0Y7xYO4MPd53j2NQ%3D%3D">A replacement can be purchased here</a>
 - Original Game Boy DMG console
   -	VR1 – Volume dial
   -	SW1 – Power switch
   -	P1 – Cartridge connector
   -	EXT port
   -	DC jack
-  -	Headphone board components (importantly the headphone jack)
+  -	Headphone jack
 -	<a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a>
 -	<a href="https://retrogamerepairshop.com/collections/dmg-lenses/products/funnyplaying-dmg-q5-ips-lens?variant=39626455187628">FunnyPlaying DMG Q5 IPS Lens (black)</a>
 -	Custom designed 3D-printed IPS bracket (file located within the DMGC-IPS-01 folder)
 -	<a href="https://retrogamerepairshop.com/collections/game-boy-dmg-shells/products/game-boy-dmg-original-new-shells-factory-a?variant=32530346967114">Game Boy DMG Shell – Factory A (Midnight Blue)</a>
 -	<a href="https://store.kitsch-bent.com/products/silicone-buttons?variant=40627510771907">Kitsch-Bent clear silicone DMG buttons</a>

-Note that the IPS kit I have listed is the *only* IPS kit that is compatible with this build at the time of writing.
+Note that the IPS kit I have listed is the *easiest* IPS kit to use that is compatible with this build.
 It includes an image centering feature, so you don't need to fiddle with centering it manually in the shell.
-Other kits likely would not center nicely in the DMG shell!
+Other kits likely would not center nicely in the DMG shell! <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-2-6-ips-high-brightness-drop-in-backlight-lcd-kit?variant=41398632251564">This kit works electrically, but requires you to center the image yourself.</a> If you end up making some sort of 3D-printed bracket to support this screen, feel free to share it here.

 ## Assembly

 Here are some pictures of the assembly process.
 Detailed images of the circuit boards alone are shown in their respective folders.
+These pictures are of a previous revision, v1.2, but the process remains the same.
+You may notice some minor cosmetic differences in these pictures from the current revision boards.

 First, I started with the back half of the DMG shell.
 The PWR board needs five ~2.25" wires that wrap around the screw post on the side of the shell. *Note: Before fully assembling the build, I tested the 5 V output of the PWR board while it was disconnected from the CPU board.
 You want to make sure the output of the 5 V wire from the PWR board is outputting 5 V!
 If it is higher, you can easily damage electronics on the CPU board.*